ivangfr/springboot-kong-plugins/README.md

 ## Kong

-In order to configure `Kong`, you need to go to a terminal.
+In order to configure `Kong`, go to a terminal.

 ### Check Status